Feed People

 Here are a dozen quick ideas.
 Over time we’ll flesh them out with individual posts:

 - do you rely on convenience foods?
-Find another family also struggling with time and exchange easily reheated meals once a week.
+Exchange easily reheated meals with another family.

 - donate money to a food bank